-For each fall and each spring semester, the entire honor council corpus will be split into two full honor councils, each consisting of 6 TU students, 3 EDP students, 3 faculty members and one secretary.
+For each fall and each spring semester, the entire honor council corpus will be split into two full honor councils, each consisting of six TU students, three EDP students, three faculty members and one secretary.
 Each full honor council will have its own meeting time for TU and EDP cases.

 For a TU case (that is, a case where the accused is enrolled in the TU program), the EDP students will not typically be used, although they may volunteer to be part of any TU case if any of the six TU students are unable to participate.
-When the accused is in the EDP program, three of the TU students will not participate, leaving 3 TU students and 3 EDP students to form the student portion of the full honor council.
-For a case where the accused is in the MAT program, the EDP students and three of the TU students will not participate, leaving 3 TU students and 3 MAT students (chosen according to the provisions of Sec.
+When the accused is in the EDP program, three of the TU students will not participate, leaving three TU students and three EDP students to form the student portion of the full honor council.
+For a case where the accused is in the GP, the EDP students and three of the TU students will not participate, leaving three TU students and three GP students (chosen according to the provisions of Sec.
 10.8.3.) to form the student portion of the full honor council.